PantelisAndrianakis/Breezy/documentation/language/console-io.md

 ## print - write a line

 `print` writes its argument followed by a newline.
-It accepts a `string`, and also prints numbers and booleans directly.
+It accepts a `string`, and also prints numbers and bools directly.

 ```breezy
 void main()